yanox2/electron-template/README.md

 The template includes the following features by default:

-- A configuration file that saves window size and position on exit, and restores them on the next launch
+- configuration file that saves window size and position on exit, and restores them on the next launch
-- A preload script for communication between the renderer and main processes
+- preload script for communication between the renderer and main processes
-- A custom exception class
+- custom exception class
-- A file handling utility class
+- file handling utility class
+- message dialogs

 ## Installation